What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Study Design

 \textbf{Perception Module Design Choices.} A typical representation built by the perception module is a top-down semantic map, which captures both geometry and semantic information based on historical input images.
 At each timestep, an object detector extracts semantic labels from RGB images, which are then fused with depth to build a structured 3D representation.
 Aggregating this representation along the height axis yields a 2D semantic map suitable for navigation.

-In our study, we focus on three widely adopted design choices for the perception module—\emph{object detector}, \emph{map augmentation}, and \emph{map size}, as these have been repeatedly emphasized in prior ObjectNav systems~\cite{ANS, semexp, FSE, 3daware, Naviformer}.
-A detailed description of these components is provided in Appendix~\ref{appendix:perception}.
+In our study, we focus on three widely adopted design choices for the perception module—\emph{object detector}, \emph{map augmentation}, and \emph{map size}, as these have been repeatedly emphasized in prior ObjectNav systems~\cite{ANS,semexp,FSE,3daware,Naviformer}.
+A detailed description of these components is provided in the Supplementary Materials.

 \textbf{Policy Module Design Choices.} With the top-down semantic map in place, the policy module infers a goal location that guides the agent’s navigation.
 Typical RL-based policy for long-term goal prediction and identification consists of four key design choices: the \emph{observation space}, the \emph{action space}, the \emph{network architecture}, and the \emph{reward design}.
 Each of these components influences how the agent interprets the semantic map and decides on navigation strategies.
-In our experiments, we adopt the common setup established in prior work~\cite{ANS, semexp, FSE, Naviformer}.
-We refer the readers to Appendix~\ref{appendix:policy} for the implementation details.
+In our experiments, we adopt the common setup established in prior work~\cite{ANS,semexp,FSE,Naviformer,wu2022image}.
+We refer the readers to the Supplementary Materials for the implementation details.

+\textbf{Policy Learning Algorithm.} We adopt PPO~\cite{ppo} as the default learning algorithm for the policy module because it is the dominant choice in prior ObjectNav work and consistently offers stable performance under sparse rewards and long-horizon navigation.
+This observation is consistent with broader trends in robotics RL, where PPO is the dominant choice across quadrupedal locomotion~\cite{lee2020learning,hwangbo2019learning}, agile aerial navigation~\cite{xing2024bootstrapping,xing2024multi}, and humanoid control~\cite{radosavovic2024real} due to its reliability and ease of tuning.
+To illustrate how policy-learning choices affect performance, we also include a small ablation on PPO’s clipping threshold in the Supplementary Materials.
+The standard setting ($\epsilon = 0.2$) clearly outperforms an extremely restrictive value ($\epsilon = 0.001$), which severely limits learning progress.
+This highlights the importance of maintaining a reasonable update range for effective policy optimization.